tkr22777/teaching-cs-630/week_07/04_subqueries_correlated.md

 ## Overview

-A **correlated subquery** is a subquery that references columns from the outer query.
-Unlike non-correlated subqueries that execute once, correlated subqueries execute once for each row processed by the outer query, making them more computationally intensive but enabling powerful row-by-row comparisons.
+A **correlated subquery** references columns from the outer query and executes once for each row processed by the outer query.
+This enables powerful row-by-row comparisons but is more computationally intensive than non-correlated subqueries.

 ## Key Terms

-**Correlated Subquery**: A subquery that references one or more columns from the outer query and executes repeatedly for each outer row.
+**Correlated Subquery**: A subquery that references columns from the outer query and executes repeatedly for each outer row.

-**Non-Correlated Subquery**: An independent subquery that executes once and returns results to the outer query.

-**Correlation**: The relationship between the inner and outer queries through shared column references.

 **Row-by-Row Processing**: The execution pattern where the subquery runs once for each row in the outer query.

-**Table Alias**: A required shorthand name for tables in correlated subqueries to distinguish between inner and outer references.
+**Table Alias**: Required shorthand name for tables to distinguish between inner and outer references.

 ## Sample Database Schema

 This module uses the university enrollment system.
 If you haven't set it up yet:

 <details>
-<summary>Click to expand: Database setup script</summary>
+<parameter name="summary">Click to expand: Database setup script</summary>

 ```sql
 -- Create Students table